Manuel de la Torre

-Manuel Alejandro De la Torre Urbina (born June 13, 1980) is a former Mexican football defender.
+Manuel Alejandro de la Torre Urbina (born June 13, 1980) is a former Mexican football defender.

 Career

 De la Torre began playing football as a defender with Club Universidad Nacional's youth sides.
 He progressed to Pumas' senior side where he played in the Mexican Primera División until 2004.

-He signed with Deportivo Toluca F.C. and would win four league titles with the club.
+He signed with Toluca FC, and would win four league titles with the club.
 In February 2011, he was named a member of Toluca's Hall of Fame.